-One nice journey could be the so-called Cao Bang Loop, that covers the Pac Bo cave in the north, the Ban Gioc waterfall in the east, and then following the southern road back to Cao Bang.
-This trip can be done in 3 days, or more if you want to explore more of the side roads.
-However, I only cover the 3-day journey.
+This is great trip covering Pac Bo cave in the north, Ban Gioc waterfall in the east, and the southern road back to Cao Bang.
+This loop can be done in 3 days, or more if you want to explore more of the side roads.
+However, I only cover the 3-day journey below.

 An alternative is Khách Sạn Bằng Giang hotel.
-The receptionist Ana helped to arrange a semi-automatic bike in good condition for 300.000 Dong, but only a 5.000.000 deposit required.
-I would recommend to try getting a bike here first.
+The receptionist Ana helped to arrange a semi-automatic motorbike in good condition for 300.000 Dong, but only a 5.000.000 deposit required.
+I would recommend getting a bike here first.

-I will split the route into three sections – each could be done in a day.
-This pace would allow time to see a bit of the area, and not just riding the bike.
+I split the Cao Bang Loop into three sections – each could be done in a day.
+This pace would allow time to see a bit of the area, and not just rushing the motorbike through the province.

-The first section is partly a nice easy ride on a well paved flat road for about 50km to the Pac Bo cave, before heading to the mountains to hug the Chinese border for a 45km ride to Tra Linh.
+The first section of the Cao Bang Loop is nice relaxing ride on a well paved flat road for about 50km to the Pac Bo cave, before heading to the mountains to hug the Chinese border for a 45km ride to Tra Linh.
 If you want to include a few stops on the way (including a longer one at the Pac Bo cave) this is a good distance to travel without rushing.

 Getting out-of-town is quite easy.
 Assuming you start from Khách Sạn Bằng Giang hotel turn left at the hotel, and turn right at the traffic light, leaving the market and bridge behind you.
 Cross a small bridge and turn right.
 At the end of that road turn left at the traffic light and follow the road (it is the Q3) until you get to a big roundabout.
 Take the second exit and you get onto the TL 203, the road that head north towards the Chinese border.
 If you are not sure, ask locals “Pac Bo” and they will point towards the right direction.